Virtual Dub

 Adding 3rd Party Filters

-with/to your video.
+your video.
 They come in the form of single files with the VDF extension.
-Most filters are downloaded in ZIP
+Most filters are downloaded in ZIP or 7Z

 There are two methods to load 3rd party filters into VDub.